Telespielstube/imagineer/README.md

     ...
 }
 ```
 Once both messages are received they get syncronized by their time stamps in their headers.
 The ```TimeSynchronizer``` function channels both messages into one callback.
-To achieve the bundling of topics, the TimeSynchronizer is declared as a member variable wrapped with a shared pointer, which allows sharing of the pointed object.
+To achieve the bundling of topics, the TimeSynchronizer is declared as a member variable wrapped with a shared pointer, which allows accessing the object it points to in a memory-safe way.
 ```c++
 boost::shared_ptr<message_filters::TimeSynchronizer<sensor_msgs::Image, imagineer::Number>> sync;
 ```
 The service(6) for requesting the predicted number is also initialized in the constructor of the controller class.
-To save the digit and corresponding image in a ```std::vector``` data structure both are copied to a new object named NumberAndPicture, which acts as the data type of the vector.
+To save the digit and corresponding image in a ```std::vector``` data structure, both are copied to a new object named NumberAndPicture, which acts as the data type of the vector.
 Once the object has been saved, the image is sent as a service message to the artificial intelligence node and the callback blocks until the response from the requested service node is received.
 The stored number serves as a validation for the predicted number in the image from the neural network node.
-If the service receives a response from the neural network node it prints the received digit on the screen, otherwise an error message occurrs that no digit is received.
+If the service receives a response from the neural network node, it prints the received digit on the screen, otherwise an error message occurrs that no digit was received.

 ### Neural network node
 The neural network node consists of two parts, the service and the underlying neural network which is responsible for the image recognition.</br>
 Before the actual image recognition process, the neural network has to be provided the MNIST(2) datasets.
 This is needed to train it and evaluate the accuracy of the training run.</br>
-The neural network is built up as sequential(10) linear(11 ) network.
-Where the three hidden layers are connected in a cascading way.
-The input layer contains 784 neurons, each neuron stands for one pixel of the image to be recognized.
+The neural network is built up as sequential(10) linear(11) network, where the three hidden layers are connected in a cascading way.
+The input layer contains 784 neurons.
+Each neuron stands for one pixel of the image to be recognized.
 The three hidden layers reduce the number of neurons gradually, up to the output layer which contains 10 neurons for the classification of the predicted number.
 ```python
 self.input_layer = nn.Sequential(nn.Linear(28 * 28, 512))
 self.hidden_layer2 = nn.Linear(254, 128)
 self.hidden_layer3 = nn.Linear(128, 64)
 self.output_layer = nn.Linear(64, 10
 ```
-Each neuron processes a set of input values and weights and an activation function to an output value which is then passed on as input value to next neuron. </br>
+Each neuron computes a set of input values and weights and an activation function to an output value which is then passed on as input value to next neuron. </br>
 Once the network is initialized the next step is to train it.
 The training function creates an optimizer object with the SGD algorithm and a cross entropy loss function.
 The cross entropy helps to classify the model by outputting the probabiliy values between 0 and 1.
 SGD(11) stands for stochastic gradient descent.
 The basic functionality of a gradient descent procedure is to find the lowest point of a mathematical function by iterating in steps.
-To find the lowest point, a random start point is chosen.</br>
+To find the lowest point, a random starting point is chosen.</br>
 θ = θ − η · ∇θJ(θ) (11)
 </br>
 Based on the starting point θ, the product of the learning rate η and the result of the cross entropy ∇θJ(θ) is subtracted from the current position θ for each new position.
 That means the closer the function minimum the smaller the steps become. </br>